terebn/AMLS_II_assignment22_23-kaggle-retail-prods/README.md

 ## Requirements

-Nonwitstanding what said above for the creation of the enviroment, here's a list of required packages:
+Notwitstanding what said above for the creation of the enviroment, here's a list of required packages:

 * pandas==1.5.3
 * scikit-learn==1.2.2